 Figure 4-2: Summary of total capacity of new capacity and delist requests that cleared FCA #1 to FCA #9 (MW).

 Nonprice Retirement Requests.
 Retirement requests, including the retirement of Salem Harbor Station (FCA #5), Vermont Yankee (FCA #8), and Brayton Point Station (FCA #8), also have influenced prices in the FCM and have thereby provided market signals for new resources to be built.
-If a resource seeking to retire is needed for reliability, it may retire regardless of the ISO’s determination. summarizes nonprice retirements, which includes Mount Tom (FCA #9).
+If a resource seeking to retire is needed for reliability, it may retire regardless of the ISO’s determination.
+Figure 4-3 summarizes nonprice retirements, which includes Mount Tom (FCA #9).